-- Depreciation of Currency means a decrease in the value of the currency when compared to the Dollar.
+- Depreciation of the currency means a decrease in the value of the currency when compared to the Dollar.

-- Inflation :- Inflation means increase in prices of commodities.
+- Inflation means an increase in the prices of commodities.
 If the inflation increases, purchasing power parity of consumers decreases.
 Thereby they buy less.
 It leads to economic recession.
 Thereby rupee value decreases.

-- Because of the Rupee depreciation, Exporters are at benefit as they will get more rupees for same amount of dollars.
+- Because of the Rupee depreciation, Exporters are at the benefit as they will get more rupees for the same amount of dollars.

-- Foreign investors will lost confidence in the country’s economy and they will take back their investments leading to further depreciation of rupee.
+- Foreign investors will lose confidence in the country’s economy and they will take back their investments leading to further depreciation of the rupee.

 - Tourism and studies in foreign will become expensive.